Mississippi Security Deposit Law: Return Deadline, Limits, and How to Get It Back

 Do Mississippi landlords have to pay interest on my deposit?

-No. State law does not require landlords to pay interest or to keep the deposit in a separate account.
-If your lease promises interest, the landlord must follow that lease term, but Mississippi imposes no such requirement on its own.
+No. State law does not require landlords to pay interest or keep the deposit in a separate account.
+If your lease promises interest, the landlord must follow that lease term, but Mississippi imposes no such duty on its own.
+Section 89-8-21(2) does provide that the landlord holds the deposit for you and that your claim to it beats the claims of the landlord's creditors.

 What court do I use to sue for my deposit in Mississippi?